deptofdefense/icecube/README.md

 ### Network Encryption

 **icecube** requires the use of a server certificate.
 The server certificate is loaded from a PEM-encoded x509 key pair using the [LoadX509KeyPair](https://golang.org/pkg/crypto/tls/#LoadX509KeyPair) function.
 The location of the key pair is specified using the `--server-cert` and `--server-key` command line flags.
+Alternatively, if you wish to use [Server Name Indication](https://https.cio.gov/sni/), use the `server-key-pairs` command line flag to specify multiple certificates.

 ## Examples